swcarpentry/DEPRECATED-bc/shell/Readme.md

 * * * *
 **Short Exercise**

-Use `>>`, to append the contents of all of the files which contain the number 4 in the directory:
+Use `>>`, to append the contents of all of the files whose names contain the number 4 in the directory:

     /home/swc/boot-camps/shell/data/gerdal

 to the existing `all_data` file.
-Thus, when you are done `all_data` should contain all of the experiment data from Bert and any experimental data file from gerdal that contains the number 4.
+Thus, when you are done `all_data` should contain all of the experiment data from Bert and any experimental data file from gerdal with filenames that contain the number 4.

 * * * *